lkiesow/leihs-wiki/leihs-Admin-Guide.md

         $ cd leihs-3.0.4
         $ bundle install --deployment --without cucumber development

 3. Configure database access for this installation of leihs.
-Copy the file config/database.yml.example to config/database.yml and set things up according to your needs.
-You will need a MySQL database for leihs.
+Copy the file config/database_local.yml to config/database.yml and set things up according to your needs.
+You will need a MySQL database for leihs (MariaDB will also work, but this guide does not cover installing MariaDB).
 Here is an example of a production database configuration:

         production:
            adapter: mysql2